 About Sienna Senior Living

-Sienna Senior Living Inc. (SIA.TO) offers a full range of seniors' living options, including independent living, assisted living, long-term care, and specialized programs and services.
-Sienna's approximately 12,000 employees are passionate about helping residents live fully every day, and were the driving force behind Sienna being named one of Canada's Most Admired Corporate Cultures.
+Sienna Senior Living Inc. (TSX:SIA) offers a full range of seniors' living options, including independent living, assisted living, long-term care, and specialized programs and services.
+Sienna's approximately 13,000 employees are passionate about helping residents live fully every day.
 For more information, please visit www.siennaliving.ca.

-Refer to the risk factors on “General Business Risks” and “COVID-19 and Other Outbreaks” disclosed in the Company’s MD&A for the three months ended March 31, 2020, and other risk factors disclosed in its most recent annual MD&A and Annual Information Form for more information.
+Refer to the risk factors on “General Business Risks” and “COVID-19 and Other Outbreaks” disclosed in the Company’s Management Discussion and Analysis for the three months ended June 30, 2020, and other risk factors disclosed in its most recent annual Management Discussion and Analysis and Annual Information Form for more information.

 Certain of the statements contained in this news release are forward-looking statements and are provided for the purpose of presenting information about management’s current expectations and plans relating to the future.
 Readers are cautioned that such statements may not be appropriate for other purposes.
-These statements generally use forward-looking words, such as “anticipate,” “continue,” “could,” “expect,” “may,” “will,” “estimate,” “believe,” “goals” or other similar words and include, without limitation, statements with respect to business strategy and financial condition, and in particular in respect of the impact of COVID-19 and measures taken to mitigate the impact, supply-chain integrity and availability of PPE, the availability of various government programs, government funding and financial assistance.
+These statements generally use forward-looking words, such as “anticipate,” “continue,” “could,” “expect,” “may,” “will,” “estimate,” “believe,” “goals” or other similar words and include, without limitation, statements with respect to the Company’s pursuit of a potential partnership with Scarborough Health Network with respect to the development of Altamont Care Community into a long-term care campus.
 These statements are subject to significant known and unknown risks and uncertainties that may cause actual results or events to differ materially from those expressed or implied by such statements and, accordingly, should not be read as guarantees of future performance or results and will not necessarily be accurate indications of whether or not such results will be achieved.
 The forward-looking statements in this news release are based on information currently available and what management currently believes are reasonable assumptions.
 The Company does not undertake any obligation to publicly update or revise any forward-looking statements except as may be required by applicable law.